TheRayG/deepracer-log-analysis/DeepRacerLogAnalysis_Blog.md

 <br>
 <br>

 For example, in the highlighted parts of the above plot, the model is not consistently going around those turns according to the racing line that I am rewarding for.
-It is actually over-steering upon exiting the turn around waypoint 60, and under-steering around the two highlighted turns.
+It is actually over-steering at Turn 3 around waypoint 60, and under-steering around the other two highlighted turns.
 Tweaking the action space may help (in the case of under-steer, lowering the speed at high steering angles).
 Interestingly, the lap completion rate of the model can increase substantially with such minor tweaks, without sacrificing lap times!
 <br>
 <br>